Loops in SU(2) and Factorization, II: Introduction

 \subsection{Plan of the Paper}

 In Section \ref{notation} we establish basic notation and recall some background results, especially the operator theoretic realization of the topologies for the various spaces of loops.

-In the first part of Section \ref{W1/2} we succinctly outline the main results from \cite{Pi1} for loops into $SU(2):=SU(2,\mathbb C)$ with critical degree of smoothness in the $L^2$ Sobolev sense (the $W^{1/2}$ theory).
+In the first part of Section \ref{W1/2} we succinctly outline the main results from \cite{Pi1} for loops into $SU(2)$ with critical degree of smoothness in the $L^2$ Sobolev sense (the $W^{1/2}$ theory).
 These results hinge on various Plancherel-esque identities involving block Toeplitz determinants, extending identities of Szego and Widom.
-In the second part of the section we discuss various coordinates for $ W^{1/2}(S^1,SU(2))$ as a topological manifold, using root subgroup factorization.
+In the second part of the section we discuss coordinates for $ W^{1/2}(S^1,SU(2))$ as a topological manifold, using root subgroup factorization.
 In the third part of the section we outline how the Birkhoff stratification of the smooth loop space extends to $ W^{1/2}(S^1,SU(2))$.
-A corollary of this is that the inclusion $C^{\infty}(S^1,SU(2))\to W^{1/2}(S^1,SU(2))$ is a homotopy equivalence (following the ideas of \cite{PS}).
-This is not a new result; we are simply trying to understand the Birkhoff stratification in an analytically transparent way.

 In Section \ref{L2} we consider measurable maps, which we refer to as the $L^2$ theory.
 Here we are probing the edge of deterministic results.
 For a measurable map into $SU(2)$, the Toeplitz operator is not in general Fredholm.
 Uniqueness in root subgroup factorization is lost because of the existence of singular inner functions.
 Some implications need to be formulated in almost sure terms.
 Beyond the narrow aims of this paper, our main goal is actually to understand probabilistic statements which are just beyond this edge (\cite{Pi3}).